-If an officer identifies that a complaint or information received during an investigation may amount to corrupt conduct then the matter should be escalated to the Assistant Ombudsman for consideration before referring to the Ombudsman to determine whether or not to refer the matter to the Crime and Corruption Commission.
+If an officer identifies that a complaint or information received during an investigation may amount to corrupt conduct then the matter should be escalated to a Manager or Assistant Ombudsman for consideration about whether or not to refer the matter to the Crime and Corruption Commission.
 Officers must ensure there is a record of such assessments and decisions.